TiP-internal/structural-rounding/README.md

 # Structural Rounding
-See example.py if you'd like to write code that makes use of our structural rounding algorithms.
+~~See example.py if you'd like to write code that makes use of our structural rounding algorithms~~

+See ```example.yaml``` if you'd like to create a config file for use with structural rounding.

 ## Compiling